All About Non-Small Cell Lung Cancer

 How can I prevent lung cancer?

 The best way to prevent lung cancer is not to smoke or to quit if you already smoke.
-Avoid being around people who are smoking and do not use pipes, cigars, and marijuana.
+Avoid being around people who are smoking and do not use pipes, cigars, hookahs, and marijuana.
 Have your home tested for radon and install a removal system if needed.
 If you work in an industry where you are exposed to substances known to cause lung cancer, make sure to use all the proper protective equipment and attire made available by your employer.

 The future of lung cancer prevention will rely on sophisticated analysis of patients' genes and molecular markers for lung cancer risk; this coupled with "smart drug" design and novel imaging techniques may one day help decrease the risk of developing lung cancer.